mongodb/specifications/source/retryable-writes/tests/README.rst

    6. Disable the fail points.

 #.
-Test that in a sharded cluster on the same mongos if no other available
+Test that in a sharded cluster on the same mongos if no other is available

    This test MUST be executed against a sharded cluster